umn-asr/umn_shib_auth/README.markdown

 Proxied HTTP headers
 --------------------

-You can tell umn_shib_auth which variable has the EPPN value if it's not the default, `request.env('eppn')`.
+You can tell umn_shib_auth which variable has the EPPN value (or other shibboleth provided values) if they are not the defaults (ex: `request.env('eppn')`).
 This is useful when using Torquebox or anytime `ShibUseHeaders On` is enabled in your apache config.

 Simply create an intializer and set `UmnShibAuth.eppn_variable` to